-The famous ‘Ruin Pubs’ have become live history.
+The famous ‘Ruin Bars’ have become live history.

 A few years ago, a group of young people managed to exchange the promise of cheap rent, for the permission to turn abandoned houses in the city centre into bars, decorating them with whatever they could find on the streets.
 The result has been incredible, giving life to the famous ‘Ruin Bars,’ Soviet style houses with gardens that regularly hold parties and concerts.

 You can find tributes here to the murdered Jews of the holocaust.

 The holocaust of the Third Reich had a big effect on this central European city.
 In fact, Hungary was one of the biggest sufferers of both its causes and consequences.
 Next to the parliament, by the edge of the river Danube, you can find lots of shoes made of bronze fixed to the ground.
 These are a tribute to all the Jews that were killed.

 No one knows where the Hungarian language came from.
 A very rare facts about Budapest.